 Faculty in the Quantitative Methods (QM) program train students in state-of-the-art statistical methods and engage in research that develops and applies such methods.
 Students in the QM doctoral program develop expertise in the principles of research design and in the theoretical foundations and application of advanced statistical models for human behavior.
 Students work closely on research projects with a faculty mentor throughout their graduate career, and often collaborate with other faculty and students.
 QM faculty collectively have expertise in factor analysis and structural equation modeling; measurement and item response theory; exploratory data analysis; mediation and moderation; longitudinal methods; multilevel modeling; mixture modeling; categorical data analysis; and generalized linear models.
 Quantitative faculty approach the study of these topics from a variety of angles, such as: developing computational tools to promote the use of new or existing methods; evaluating the performance of such methods under real-world conditions; and applying these methods in novel and sophisticated ways to solve substantive problems.
 Several QM faculty have substantive specializations in, for example, individual differences, adolescent health, mental health, clinical psychology, developmental psychology, or learning sciences, which facilitate intensive investigation of analytic approaches critical to those substantive domains.
 Students may pursue greater or lesser degrees of substantive psychological training, in addition to quantitative training, depending on their and their advisors' interests.

 Psychological Sciences at Vanderbilt consists of two departments, one in Peabody College (Psychology and Human Development) and the other in the College of Arts and Sciences (Psychology).
 The graduate curriculum for Psychological Sciences at Vanderbilt is the same for both departments, and all graduate students enroll in a first year seminar together.
-The QM program is housed within the Department of Psychology and Human Development at Peabody College-- the number one ranked school of education nationally for the past five years.
+The QM program is housed within the Department of Psychology and Human Development at Peabody College-- the number one ranked school of education nationally for five of the past six years.
 However, QM consists of faculty from both departments.
 This unique context exposes QM students to a variety of applications, methods, and statistical problems that arise in psychological and educational research, as well as the social sciences more generally.

 QM faculty teach courses on a broad variety of fundamental and advanced topics in design and data analysis.
 These courses are attended by students from a variety of social science disciplines, as well as by QM students.
 QM students are encouraged to tailor their curriculum to maximize relevancy for their particular research interests, background, and career goals.
 Within the QM program, course offerings include correlation and regression; analysis of variance; psychological and educational measurement; multivariate analysis; psychological, field, and clinical research methods; item response theory (basic and advanced); exploratory/graphical data analysis; structural equation modeling; factor analysis; latent curve modeling; behavior genetics methods; categorical data analysis; multilevel modeling; mixture modeling; nonparametric statistics; individual differences; causal analysis in field experiments and quasi-experiments; and meta-analysis.
 Students may take courses in the Biostatistics Department, in Scientific Computing, and/or may take courses in other areas of psychology and education.
 Several research centers on campus also provide QM students with training opportunities.
 The Center for Evaluation and Program Development involves QM students in ongoing research projects.
 Also, the Vanderbilt Kennedy Center maintains a statistics and methodology core which provides a methodology lecture series as well as statistical consulting training and resources.
 The Peabody Research Institute provides a lecture series and opportunities for student involvement in meta-analysis research.
 Additionally, students gain presentation and research skills by participating in the Quantitative Methods Forum (schedule below).